arangodb/docs/3.7/security-encryption.md

 To start an arangod instance only one of the secrets needs to be correct, this should guard against service interruptions during the rotation process.

+Please be aware that the encryption at rest key rotation is an **experimental** feature, and its APIs and behavior are still subject to change.